VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 })
 ```

-Looks better already.
+We can save the changes and reload the config using `:source $MYVIMRC`.

 Now we don't like "component separators", how do we get rid of them?
 Check the docs again, there is a section `lualine-Disabling-separators`, it shows this.

 ```lua
 options = { section_separators = '', component_separators = '' }
 ```

 Looks promising but we should not copy/paste that code as is.
 We need to really read it.
-It shows an `options` property, we already have one of those, what we should do is add these new properties to the thing we have.
+It shows an `options` property, we already have one of those, what we should do is add the new properties to the thing we have.

 ```lua
 require('lualine').setup({